Freedom Circle logo

 Critically examines various Mises' writings on liberalism, democracy, the wisdom of the masses, special-interest politics, equal treatment under the law, anarchism, self-determination and of course economics

-Mises described how his understanding of economics was much broader than that of the older nineteenth-century writers because it was based on the notion of man as a "choosing" rather than a "selfish" agent ...
 To be a human being, Mises argued, is to have a will, and having a will implies the ability to chose between alternative courses of action.
 If there is a science dedicated to the science of choice, that science is the master science of which economics is but one part.
-Mises named "praxeology" the "science of choice" and declared the science of economics to be but one part of "praxeology."
+Mises named "praxeology" the "science of choice" and declared the science of economics to be but one part of "praxeology." ...
+[W]ith the discovery of subjectivist economics even the political realm of social phenomena is open to praxeological investigation.
+But such a scientific inquiry ... is also a political project ...

 On Autobiography, by Walter Block, 4 Dec 2002

-Autobiographical, recounts how Block met Ayn Rand and later Murray Rothbard and how he progressed from libertarian minarchism to anarcho-capitalism; and pleads other libertarians to write "how they first were introduced to this philosophy"
+Autobiographical, recounts how Block met Ayn Rand and later Murray Rothbard and how he progressed from libertarian minarchism to anarcho-capitalism; reprinted in Block's I Chose Liberty (2010), chapter 9

 Interviews